 Keep a record of everything you do in a work day

 Get specific – 20 minutes in traffic, 3 minutes at the Coke machine, etc. Looking at the habits you already have will take you minutes per day, and will make you consider whether you spend your time wisely.
 Not enough breaks?
 Too many breaks?
 Too much time on the phone?
 Buried in paperwork?
 Any time to work on new projects?
 Do you follow up with prospective clients who have turned you down?
-Find the wasted time, and take the reins of your schedule.
+Find the wasted time, and where you don’t apply enough focus, and take the reins of your schedule.

 Take one full minute every day to remind yourself why you do your job